 • The term “junk food” was first popularized in the 1960s, but only really caught on following the release of the top radio hit, “Junk Food Junkie" in 1976.

 •The iconic Twinkie was threatened with extinction when maker Hostess filed for bankruptcy in 2012.
 The following year the company was bought up by a global management firm.
 Soon the famous snack cake returned to store shelves to the delight of millions of Americans coast to coast.
 The rapid turn of events was later billed as "the sweetest comeback in history ever."

 • The Tootsie Roll is named after its creator Leo Hirshfield's daughter Clara, whose nickname was "Tootsie."

 • Today, the average American eats about 24.5 pounds of candy per year, with almost half of that made with some variation of chocolate.

 • America's most popular candy bar?
 Snickers.
 The best-selling potato chip brands?
 1. Lay's, 2.
 Ruffles, and 3.
 Pringles.

 • The top five most popular ice cream flavors are vanilla, chocolate, butter pecan, strawberry and chocolate chip mint - in that order.

 Throw caution to the wind.
 Eat more junk food ...at least for one day.

-From donuts to potato chips, candy bars and lollipops, jelly beans, ice cream and milkshakes -- the major goal is to enjoy your favorite guilty pleasure for 24 hours without worrying about all the empty calories you're consuming.
+From greasy fast food to candy bars and lollipops, jelly beans, ice cream and milkshakes -- the major goal is to enjoy your favorite guilty pleasure for 24 hours without worrying about all the empty calories you're consuming.

 Share the wealth with friends and neighbors by presenting gift baskets chock full of junk food, or go retro by searching online for purveyors of nostalgic candies such as Pez, Twizzlers, Animal Crackers, and other favorites from days gone by.